Troy Van Leeuwen: Musical equipment

 According to Van Leeuwen, Queens of the Stone Age (and Homme in particular) have a "veil of secrecy" regarding their exact setup, in order to maintain a unique guitar sound.
 However, over time Van Leeuwen eventually disclosed some information regarding his gear.
 When he first joined the band in 2002 for the Songs for the Deaf promotional tour, he leaned toward duplicating Josh Homme's setup, favoring Ampeg guitar combos and specific pedals.
 All of his guitars were fitted with a variety of Seymour Duncan pickups, most often Customs or JB.
 During the Lullabies to Paralyze period, both Homme and Van Leeuwen favored semi-hollow guitars with P-90 pickups due to their natural resonance.
-To prohibit "bad feedback", he stuffed pieces of foam into the F-holes of some.
+To avoid "bad feedback", he stuffed pieces of foam into the F-holes of some.
 On Era Vulgaris he switched to Fender Telecasters and Jaguars, recorded through small, cheap amps.
 His guitars are tuned in standard 440, mostly E, and C, though one-off tunings have appeared on a few songs.

-He is a steady user of Mastery Bridges, utilizing their Offset and Tele models in addition to the Offset Vibrato.
-Troy has also said that his live rig is considerably different than what he uses during recording, due to the fact that he considers most of his vintage equipment too unreliable for touring.
+He is a steady user of Mastery bridges, utilizing their Offset and Tele models in addition to the Offset vibrato.
+Van Leeuwen has also said that his live rig is considerably different than what he uses during recording, due to considering most of his vintage equipment too unreliable for touring.
 He uses custom gauge Dunlop 11's for standard tuning and 12's for lower tunings.
 Van Leeuwen uses Silver Hercos .75mm picks, the same picks Jimmy Page uses, and got a signature version of them in early 2017.

 Other instruments

-In addition to guitar and lap steel, Troy has also played a Clavia Nord Electro keyboard and later a Moog Little Phattie synthesizer during live performances and recordings.
-After Nick Oliveri's departure from the band, Troy also played an Epiphone Rivoli bass or a Custom Yamaha SA-bass during several Queens of the Stone Age recordings and the tour following Lullabies to Paralyze, sharing bass playing duties with Alain Johannes, as well as using a blue 1967 Mosrite Ventures bass in the "Little Sister" video.
-Following Era Vulgaris in which bassist Michael Shuman and keyboardist/guitarist Dean Fertita were hired, Troy went back to being primarily the lead guitarist live—although he also occasionally contributes with synths, lap steel, and back up vocals.
+In addition to guitar and lap steel, Van Leeuwen has also played a Clavia Nord Electro keyboard and later a Moog Little Phattie synthesizer during live performances and recordings.
+After Nick Oliveri's departure from the band, Van Leeuwen also played an Epiphone Rivoli bass and a custom Yamaha SA bass during several Queens of the Stone Age recordings and the Lullabies to Paralyze tour, sharing bass playing duties with Alain Johannes, as well as using a blue 1967 Mosrite Ventures bass in the "Little Sister" video.
+Following bassist Michael Shuman and keyboardist/guitarist Dean Fertita being hired during the production of Era Vulgaris, Van Leeuwen went back to primarily playing lead guitar live, although he still occasionally plays synths, lap steel, and backing vocals.